 Karen Chadderton isn’t your ordinary administrator.
-She’s like to think of herself as a co-worker to the many staff member’s she oversees.
+She likes to think of herself as a co-worker to the many staff members she oversees.
 To her, being autocratic isn’t a quality that works within a hardworking, cohesive organization.
-Her personal favorite philosophy is that “No one is more important than anyone else.
+Her personal philosophy is that “No one is more important than anyone else.
 Everyone has a job.”
-She’s an avid reader of self-help books and she’s just as dedicated to improving herself as she is her team of staff members.
+She’s an avid reader of self-help books and she’s just as dedicated about improving herself as she is her team.
 In her eyes, she couldn’t have asked for a better job.
 The fact that she can make a difference in someone’s life, regardless if they’re at the end of their lives or not gives her all the satisfaction she needs.
-As the oldest of 5 children, she always understood the value of taking care of others, so much so that she originally chose to go into long-term care following college.
+As the oldest of 5 children, she has always understood the value of taking care of others, so much so that she originally chose to go into long-term care following college.
 As she often says, “We’re not making widgets here, we’re dealing with people.”

 Maggie Roane – Director of Admissions & Marketing